gizur-ess-prabhat/jacc-dev/examples/redis-dns/README.md

  * NodeJs
  * Redis server

-Make sure that you are using this DNS server on the clients you want to use this DNS.
+Make sure to setup DNS correctly on the hosts where you want to use this DNS server.
 Check /etc/resolv.conf if you're running on unix.
 In windows, check the network settings in the control panel.

 Install: `npm install --production`